zderApfel/RoU/README.md

 For any attribute that's at level 20, you can continue training that attribute with a 1% chance (No luck scaling) to gain a legendary attribute.
 Only one legendary attribute can be acquired per character, and cannot be removed.

-* Superhuman Strength (Melee) - You can no longer be handcuffed, you break out of them with ease
+* Hand-to-Hand Expert (Melee) - All attacks can be parried

 * Terra Shooter (Shooting) - 20% chance not to consume ammo for MOST guns